ViralTexts/gtr-clusters/clusters/18710629-sn84026753-ExplorationsAtJerusalem.md

 of seventy-nine feet, the men were breaktan an bod in the crowded om and
 ing up a stone at the bottom of the shaft, that he has a hard, peremptory voice,
 Suddenly the ground gave way, down plausibly toned down to reception neces­
-went the stone and th
+went the stone and the
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:vtu:batch_vtu_irasburg_ver01:data:sn83025667:00280777821:1871062701:0318/pct:51.235585,83.462678,22.313747,6.222661/!600,600/0/default.jpg"/>
 </td>